karlstolley/stolley.dev/resume/index.md

             introductory writing
           </li>
           <li>
-            Enrolled in four semester-long graduate-level teaching practicums to gain formal command of teaching methods and their underlying pedagogical and educational theory
+            Enrolled in four semester-long graduate-level teaching practicums to gain formal command of instructional methods and their underlying pedagogical and educational theories
           </li>
         </ul>
       </li>